 I’m OK with being years behind.
 It makes me awkward in some conversations because I don’t get the reference.
 I can live with that.

 But ask me about bank accounts, credit cards, insurance, mortgages, mutual funds, ETFs, taxes, 401k, IRA, … now we are talking.
 I didn’t know any of those in the beginning.
-When I came to this country when I was 24 I didn’t know what a checking account was.
+When I came to this country in my 20’s I didn’t know what a checking account was.
 I had to learn.
 I had to choose what to learn.
 As you see there are still so many things I haven’t learned after all these years.

 Not having had a personal finance class in high school isn’t an excuse.
 It’s always a choice.
 You choose what you know. $10 buys you a used book that tells you everything you need to know.
 It puts you well above average.
 We all have limited time.
 You choose to invest your time in what matters.